In this guide

 - Limited or single-issue advice: Covers a particular issue and doesn’t take into account your full financial situation.

-When an adviser provides personal advice, they must provide you with a Statement of Advice (SOA), Financial Services Guide (FSG) and Product Disclosure Statement (PDS).
+When an adviser provides personal advice, they must give you an SOA, Financial Services Guide (FSG) and PDS.